/api/transactions/locker/download

 Post-Download Workflow

 Call /api/transactions/locker/download with your locker key.
-Coins are saved to Import/ folder.
+The endpoint automatically:

 Fix Fracked Coins (optional)

-If any coins ended up in Fracked folder, run /api/coins/fix to heal them and move to Bank.
+If any coins ended up in the Fracked folder, run /api/coins/fix to heal them and move to Bank.
+The auto-healer will also attempt to fix fracked coins periodically.

 Examples